czZoe/czZoe.github.io/content/publication/zhou2023not/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *2023 CHI Conference on Human Factors in Computing Systems*
-publication_short: In *ICW*
+publication_short: In *CHI'23*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The emergent Optical Head-Mounted Display (OHMD) platform has made mobile reading possible by superimposing digital text onto users’ view of the environment.
+However, mobile reading through OHMD needs to be effectively balanced with the user’s environmental awareness.
+Hence, a series of studies were conducted to explore how text spacing strategies facilitate such balance.
+Through these studies, it was found that increasing spacing within the text can significantly enhance mobile reading on OHMDs in both simple and complex navigation scenarios and that such benefits mainly come from increasing the inter-line spacing, but not inter-word spacing.
+Compared with existing positioning strategies, increasing inter-line spacing improves mobile OHMD information reading in terms of reading speed (11.9\% faster), walking speed (3.7\% faster), and switching between reading and navigation (106.8\% more accurate and 33\% faster).

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+tags: [Ubiquitous Information Processing]

 # Display this page in the Featured widget?
 featured: true